A Globally Convergent Method for Computing B-stationary Points of Mathematical Programs with Equilibrium Constraints: Abstract

 \section{Abstract}

-This paper introduces a {computationally efficient} method that globally converges to B-stationary points of mathematical programs with equilibrium constraints (\MPECs) in a finite number of iterations.
+This paper introduces a computationally efficient method that converges globally to B-stationary points of mathematical programs with equilibrium constraints (\MPECs).
 B-stationarity is necessary for optimality and means that no feasible first-order direction can improve the objective.
-Given a feasible point of an \MPEC, B-stationarity can be certified by solving a linear program with equilibrium constraints (\LPCC) constructed at this point.
-The proposed method solves a sequence of \LPCCs, which either certify B-stationarity or provide an active-set estimate for the complementarity constraints, along with nonlinear programs (NLPs) -- referred to as branch NLPs (BNLPs) -- obtained by fixing the active set in the \MPEC.
-A BNLP is more regular than the original {\MPEC}, easier to solve, and with the correct active set, its solution coincides with that of the \MPEC.
-We show that, unless the current iterate is B-stationary, these combinatorial {\LPCCs} need not be solved to optimality; for convergence, it suffices to compute a nonzero feasible point, yielding significant computational savings.
-The method proceeds in two phases: the first identifies a feasible BNLP or a {stationary point of a constraint infeasibility minimization problem}, and the second solves a finite sequence of BNLPs until a B-stationary point of the \MPEC is found.
-We established finite convergence under the \MPEC-MFCQ.
-Numerical experiments and an open-source software implementation show that the proposed method is more robust and faster than relaxation-based and mixed-integer NLP approaches, even on medium to large-scale instances.
+It can be certified by solving a linear program with equilibrium constraints (\LPCC) constructed at a given feasible point.
+The proposed method solves a finite sequence of \LPCCs, which either certify B-stationarity or provide an active-set estimate for the complementarity constraints, along with branch nonlinear programs (BNLPs) obtained by fixing the complementarity active set in the \MPEC.
+In particular, the method proceeds in two phases: the first identifies a feasible BNLP or a stationary point of a constraint infeasibility minimization problem, and the second solves a sequence of BNLPs until a B-stationary point of the {\MPEC} is found.
+We prove that under the \MPEC-MFCQ, the method requires solving only a finite number of BNLPs and {\LPCCs} for convergence.
+Moreover, we show that, unless the current iterate is B-stationary, the combinatorial {\LPCCs} need not be solved to optimality.
+For convergence, it suffices to compute a nonzero feasible point, which in practice often requires solving a single linear program, yielding significant computational savings.
+Numerical experiments show that the proposed method is more robust and faster than relaxation-based methods and mixed-integer NLP reformulations (which, in contrast to the proposed approach, do not provide a certificate of B-stationarity), even on medium- to large-scale instances.

 \keywords{MPEC \and MPCC \and nonlinear programming \and complementarity constraints \and equilibrium constraints} \subclass{90C30 \and 90C33 \and 49M37 \and 65K10\and 90C11 }